The Sanctuary’s mission is to “use art and participatory action to promote social and environmental justice and freedom of creative expression.”

 Food justice is intertwined with environmental justice, especially here in North Central Troy where centuries of bad industrial practices have poisoned our soil and water.
 Located in a barren food desert and one of New York State’s most economically disadvantaged and environmentally devastated communities, Media Alliance birthed Collard City Growers, a public demonstration garden.
 Here, we collaborate with our neighbors to convert the once-forgotten space into an edible landscape that promotes solidarity and accessibility to nutritious food.

-Our project differs from the typical community garden model as we are based on creative collaboration with our neighbors and community.
-All are welcome to join in as they please and during weekly garden hours, community members are invited to volunteer in the garden and often leave with armfuls of their favorite vegetables, herbs, and flowers.
+Our project differs from the typical community garden model, as we are based on creative collaboration with our neighbors and community.
+All are welcome to join in as they please, especially during weekly garden hours, where community members are invited to volunteer in the garden and often leave with armfuls of their favorite vegetables, herbs, and flowers.

 We have renovated a former carriage house on the lot, which is used as an indoor workshop space for building projects, a classroom for North Troy Environmental Education initiatives, a seed library, and a drying facility for herbs.
 We hold monthly workshops, sharing our knowledge of growing, composting, chicken rearing, bee raising, seed saving and other urban homesteading techniques with the public.
-A new hoop house is being constructed, which will provide a home for an integrated aquaponics system to grow fish and greens without soil.
+The hoop house is one of the newest additions to the community garden space, in which we’ve created an integrated aquaponics system to grow fish and greens without soil.

 We host a variety of annual programs that serve our diverse, immediate community.
 Every year, our Uptown Summer program educates a group of 8-10 paid youth employees to become Environmental Stewards and media makers.
 Through this program, local youth learn to care for the garden, harvest vegetables, experiment in the kitchen, and document progress and creatively share their experience from the program using media arts, photo, video, and audio technology.